 In spontaneous reanastomosis, the disrupted tubes become reconnected or unblocked on their own, thus restoring fertility.
 If reanastomosis occurs, it usually does so shortly after the procedure.

 Sexual activity, with contraception until sterility is confirmed, may resume as soon after the procedure as men wish, but ejaculation should be avoided for the first few days because it can cause pain.

 Permanent contraception for women involves a surgical procedure to disrupt the fallopian tubes, which carry the egg from the ovaries to the uterus.
 Or the fallopian tubes may be completely removed.

 If the fallopian tubes are completely removed, pregnancy is not possible.
 After procedures that do not involve removing the fallopian tubes, about 2% of women become pregnant during the first 10 years after a permanent contraception procedure is done.
-About one third of these pregnancies are mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as the fallopian tubes.
+About one third of these pregnancies are mislocated (ectopic) pregnancies Ectopic Pregnancy Ectopic pregnancy is attachment (implantation) of a fertilized egg in an abnormal location, such as a fallopian tube.
 In an ectopic pregnancy, the fetus cannot survive.
-When an ectopic pregnancy... read more that develop in the fallopian tubes.
+Women with an ectopic... read more that develop in the fallopian tubes.

 Permanent contraception may be planned in advance and done as elective surgery, or it can be done during cesarean delivery or 1 to 2 days after vaginal delivery.

 Surgical removal of the uterus (hysterectomy) also results in sterility.
 This procedure is usually done to treat a disorder rather than as a contraception procedure.